Hello Surgeon

 For Patient

-What is Sternoclavicular Joint Pain?
+What is Sternoclavicular Joint Pain and Swelling?

 Sternoclavicular joint pain occurs when there is injury or dysfunction within the SC joint.
 This pain can arise from various conditions, including trauma, arthritis, or inflammatory disorders.
 Because the SC joint is essential for shoulder movement, any issues in this area can cause pain when lifting the arm, moving the shoulder, or even during deep breathing.